Staff

 she/her/hers

 Driven by a passion for social justice, Victoria brings her experience in community organizing and non-profit work to West Coast LEAF, as well as her joy in well-organized systems.
 She has a BA from SFU with a triple minor in Dialogue, Sociology, and Psychology, in addition to a Certificate in Social Justice.
-She is inspired by the resilience of migrant women like her mum, and spends her days chasing after a very active toddler and singing everywhere she goes.
+She is inspired by the resilience of migrant women like her mum.
+Victoria spends her days chasing after her very active child and singing wherever she goes.

 Frances Rosner is a Metis lawyer working as a sole practitioner in Vancouver, recently called to the bar in March 2016, practicing primarily in family and prison law.
 For the past several years, Frances has been working as a Gladue report writer for all levels of the court in BC, and co-authored a report filed in support of a leave application to the Supreme Court of Canada.
 She is passionate about social justice and has taken a special interest in advocating for persons with disabilities in all areas of her law practice.
 She has always been highly focused on legal issues involving Indigenous peoples—this lifelong passion stems from her own personal experience with racism and discrimination having grown up in Winnipeg on both sides of Portage Avenue (Indigenous and non-Indigenous communities).
 In her professional life, she has had the privilege of working closely with Indigenous peoples and communities across Canada.
 She is now more determined than ever to advocate for change and work towards reconciliation.
 Generally speaking, she finds herself drawn to legal issues that involve arbitrary state action, power imbalances, and the marginalization of any person or group.
 In her experience, these issues are most prevalent in prison law and child protection and so these areas of her practice are quickly growing.